Les Saisons (Hong Kong)

 Les Saisons (逸濤灣) is a private estate in Hong Kong.
 Located in Sai Wan Ho of the Eastern District, Hong Kong Island, the property was co-developed by Swire Properties, China Motor Bus and Sun Hung Kai Properties.
 The estate was completed in October 2001.
 There is a total of 4 residential buildings with 866 car park spaces provided.
 More than half of the flats enjoy the sea view of Lei Yue Mun Strait.

+History

-Adjacent to Les Saisons, a vacant land owned by the government was originally the designated site of Hong Kong Ice Sports Centre.
-However, the plan was abandoned while the Aldrich Bay Park, a park featuring old fishing village was built instead.
-Before the construction of the park, it was once a temporary golf course for training purpose.
+Adjacent to Les Saisons, vacant land owned by the government was originally the designated site of the Hong Kong Ice Sports Centre.
+However, the plan was abandoned while the Aldrich Bay Park, a park featuring an old fishing village was built instead.
+Before the construction of the park, it was once a temporary golf course for training purposes.
 As the fence blocked certain flats' scenery and the light pollution problem was serious, some of the residents protested against it.

+Ancillary facilities

+Next to Lei King Wan, there is a gathering area of various speciality restaurants - "SOHO East", as well as supermarkets and daily necessities chain stores on the ground floor.
+There are many livelihood stores and restaurants around MTR Sai Wan Ho Station, banks, shopping malls, cooked food centres and markets.
+In terms of community recreational facilities, there are Quarry Bay Park, Aldrich Bay Park, Sai Wan Ho Waterfront Park, Island East Sports Centre, Sai Wan Ho Sports Center, Sai Wan Ho Playground and Sai Wan Ho Civic Centre nearby for public use.

+Les Saisons is close to Cityplaza and the core business district of Taikoo Place, and there are many international schools nearby, with complete living and transportation facilities.
+Therefore, it is favoured by business and corporate tenants and expats like Hong Kong drifter, Japanese and Korean families.
+At the same time, it also attracts professionals and middle-class families to live here.